In-State/Out-of-State Tuition Policy

 Summer – June 30

 In-state reclassification is not granted on a retroactive basis.
-If you are receiving scholarships, loans, grants or other financial aid, please contact the OU Financial Aid Services office for information concerning how reclassification to in-state status may affect your financial aid.
+If you are receiving scholarships, loans, grants or other financial aid, please contact the Student Financial Center for information concerning how reclassification to in-state status may affect your financial aid or scholarships.

 Petitions submitted without sufficient documentation will be denied.

 To help avoid confusion, you cannot be made a resident for the purposes of paying in-state tuition on the following basis alone:

 - Property/home ownership in Oklahoma

 - Relatives (other than parents) living in Oklahoma